LF-Decentralized-Trust/project-proposals/HIPs/incubation/web3j.md

 Following the Solidity build process, these build plugins generate Java wrappers for integrating with these smart contracts using Web3j.

 This enables the development process to remain within the developers JVM environment, resulting in no additional installations apart from the Java Development Kit (JDK) or Android equivalent.

+In addition, there may be opportunities to integrate the build plugins with Hyperledger Solang which could be explored.

 ## CLI